embedded-office/canopen-stack/docs/docs/usecase/configuration.md

 ### Domain Definition

-This chapter describes the specification of a domain objects.
-The domains are highly application specific and are usable in a wide range.
+This chapter describes the specification of an object with the type `domain`.
+The domains are highly application-specific and are usable in a wide range.

 Example: